Bee Numbering System, Karl von Frisch, The Dance Language and Orientation of Bees, 1993, p. 15.

 Of Birds and Bees

-The Dancing Bees: Karl von Frisch, the Honeybee Dances, and 20th-century Sciences of Communication
+The Dancing Bees: Karl von Frisch, the Honeybee Dances, and Twentieth-century Sciences of Communication

-Although my work focuses on animal behavior studies, it proceeds from an understanding that questions about animals invariably entail questions about humans and their place in the world.
+Although Tania Munz's work focused on animal behavior studies, it proceeded from an understanding that questions about animals invariably entail questions about humans and their place in the world.
 The honeybee, for its part, had been looked upon for centuries as a model for how a well-run social polity might function.
 In the twentieth century, it emerged as one of the most fascinating and challenging problems of communication and behavior.
-The work contributes to current scholarship on the history of the life sciences, animal studies, and the history of twentieth-century sciences of language.
+The work contributed to current scholarship on the history of the life sciences, animal studies, and the history of twentieth-century sciences of language.